 Buttstocks and pistol braces must be sized up for either commercial or mil-spec tubes, but they will never work on both.
 If you attempt to install a mil-spec buttstock on a commercial buffer tube, it won't fit since the opening on the stock will be too small.
 If you try the inverse, the buttstock or brace will be loose and wobbly on the tube, and it won't lock into position to set a good length of pull.

 Someone out there is entertaining the idea of trying to fit a mil-spec tube onto a commercial receiver, anyway.
 But it can't be done, because the threads are also cut differently on both tubes:

 - Mil-spec tube threads are 1-3/16-16 UN rolled threads.

 - Commercial tube threads are 1-3/16-16 UN cut threads.

-Rolled threads are taller than cut threads.
-They sit above the outer diameter of the tube itself.
-Cut threads are recessed into the tube.
-So, even though commercial and mil-spec tubes' threads match, one set of threads is still physically larger than the other.
-If you tried to thread a forged tube into a commercial lower receiver, it would either cross-thread or simply not threat at all.
-If you threaded a commercial tube onto a forged receiver, it would be wobbly and the threads would likely "jump" or skip and potentially bind up when turned.
+Rolled threads are physically taller than cut threads, and typically maintain the same height as the external diameter of the tube itself.
+Cut threads are recessed, sporting a slightly smaller diameter than the tube's external diameter.
+So, even though commercial and mil-spec tubes' thread pitches match, one set of threads is still physically larger than the other.
+If you tried to thread a forged tube into a commercial lower receiver, it will cross-thread or simply not thread at all.
+If you threaded a commercial tube onto a forged receiver, it would be wobbly and the threads will likely "jump" or skip and bind up when turned.

 Which Tube is Better?